Table of Contents

 This artery moves upwards and backward just posterior to the internal carotid artery passing through the transverse foramina of the C6 cervical vertebrae.
 In some people, the vertebral artery can also originate from the brachiocephalic artery or arch of the aorta.

 When the vertebral artery originates from the aorta, it passes a little higher into the foramen transversarium at the level of C5.
 There may be normal variations in the usual course of the vertebral artery.
-In 90 % of the cases, the vertebral artery enters the transverse foramen of 6th cervical vertebra; it enters at the level of C5 in 5 % of cases.
+In 90 % of the cases, the vertebral artery enters the transverse foramen of the 6th cervical vertebra; it enters at the level of C5 in 5 % of cases.
 In about 2 % of cases, the vertebral will enter at C4 and C7 and in approximately 1 % of cases the vertebral artery will enter the transverse foramen at the C3 vertebra.

 Branches of the Vertebral Artery